danpeig/ESP32EnergyMonitor/README.md

 # ESP32 + ESPHome Open Source Energy Monitor

 ## Introduction
 For months I've been looking for a non-intrusive energy monitoring solution for my home.
-The residence receives more than one phase from the utility company and because of that, the available solutions in the market based on open protocols are extremely expensive.
+The residence receives more than one phase from the utility company and the available solutions in the market based on open protocols are extremely expensive for this setup.
 Cheap alternatives always rely on cloud services and I don't believe any of them will remain online for too long.

 The solution I present here is a DIY project built on the top of [Open Energy Monitor](https://openenergymonitor.org/) and [ESPHome framework](https://esphome.io/).
 I selected the ESP32 controller because it has several analog ports to measure voltage and current.